 Benefits of a VA Loan vs a Conventional Loan

-When comparing different types of mortgages, there are some great reasons to consider a loan from the U.S. Department of Veterans Affairs (VA) if you’re eligible for one.
+When you’re comparing different types of mortgages, there are some great reasons to consider a loan from the U.S. Department of Veterans Affairs (VA) if you’re eligible for one.
 Some of the best VA loan benefits include no down payment requirement, no private mortgage insurance, and the potential to get a lower interest rate.

-There are, however, some advantages to getting a conventional loan instead even if you qualify for VA financing.
+There are, however, some advantages to getting a conventional loan instead, even if you qualify for VA financing.
 Comparing the benefits of a VA loan vs. a conventional mortgage can help you decide which one might be right for you.

-Comparing VA Loans vs. Conventional Loans
+Comparing VA Loans vs Conventional Loans

 If you’re a first-time homebuyer, it’s good to know a little about different types of mortgages and how they work.
 VA loans and conventional loans can both help you to buy a home, but one might be a better fit than another, depending on your financial situation.